 - It's All My Fault: Subverted.
 She blames herself for delivering Lucy the Infinity Clock hand, which set in motion the events leading to the clock's completion.
 However, she later reveals this to have been part of her plan.

-- Living Toys: She's actually a doll that Lucy played with all the time when she was a child and called her "little sister" in her own fantasies, given life by Brain II's magic to serve in the Neo-Oración Seis.
+- Living Toys: She's actually a doll that Lucy played with all the time when she was a child and called her "little sister" in her own fantasies, given life by Midnight's magic to serve in the Neo-Oración Seis.

 - Long-Lost Relative: She claims to be a distant cousin of Lucy's, whom she calls her "big sister".
 This is later revealed to be a lie; the actual Michelle Lobster she impersonates has no relation to the Heartfilias.

 - Love Makes You Evil: It was her desire to be with Lucy again that drove her to agree with becoming a member of the Neo-Oración Seis and do anything to have her wish come true.

 - Love Redeems: After realizing her mistake, she tries to rescue Lucy from merging with the Infinity Clock.
 Even in "death", her voice reaches Lucy (who's already merged with said clock) and proves emotional support.